“It was the highlight of our vacation!” … Year after year, wave after wave, this is our most frequent compliment

 THE DH CREW: The Best Guides On The River

-Our guides work their Chacos off to make sure you have a fantastic adventure.
-With big hearts and big smiles, our lively guides will keep you laughing through every twist and turn on the Snake River.
-Dave Hansen ensures the highest standards for our guides.
-Every guide completes a Dave Hansen Guide School which provides rigorous, hands-on river safety and river ecology training.
-Additionally, all our guides continue their education through periodic classes with local environmental groups and naturalists throughout the year.
+Our river guides work their Chacos off to make sure you have a fantastic adventure.
+With big hearts and big smiles, our lively river guides will keep you laughing through every twist and turn on the Snake River.
+Dave Hansen ensures the highest standards for our river guides.
+Every river guide completes a Dave Hansen Guide School which provides rigorous, hands-on river safety and river ecology training.
+Additionally, all our river guides continue their education through periodic classes with local environmental groups and naturalists throughout the year.